DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/cloud_process_operation.rst

 * Drag on the sliding box to adjust box's rotation around x,y,z axis
 * Press 0 or Exist Interactor button to confirm change

-When the Adjust Box is unchecked, the bounding box will the the same as last time when the user defines a box, or the default one if it's never defined.
+When the Adjust Box is unchecked, the bounding box will the the same as last time when you defined a box, or the default one if it's never defined.

 Also, the width of the bounding box can be detected using QR-Code.
 If the object in the scene is marked by QR markers, the initial width and depth of the bounding box will be determined by
 3 QR markers.